siavava/portfolio/content/projects/visual/89-multicopter.md

 :multicopter-viz

-**Integrating the motion.** The coupled nonlinear system has no closed form, so the simulator steps it forward with semi-implicit Euler at a fixed timestep $h$ — velocities first, then positions from the new velocities:
+The coupled nonlinear system has no closed form, so the simulator steps it forward with semi-implicit Euler at a fixed timestep $h$, taking velocities first and then positions from the new velocities:

 ```algorithm
 caption: $\textsc{Step}(h)$ — one semi-implicit Euler update of the rigid body